|Year:||4th Season at USMMA|

 |Major:||B.A. - English and Physical Education / M.A. - Health, Phys.
 Ed. & Recreation|

-In his first three seasons at the helm of the United States
+In his four seasons at the helm of the United States Merchant

-Merchant Marine Academy men’s basketball team, Coach Danny
+Marine Academy men’s basketball team, Coach Danny Nee has

 record, and two berths in the Landmark Conference semifinals.